jiaohehu/NPreview/DOC-lualatex.md

       is also used extensively
       by Nitrile.

-    \usepackage[unicode]{hyperref}
-      Defines \href, \url, and others.
-Also allows for generating of PDF bookmarks.
-This package has been superceeded by "bookmark" package.

     \usepackage{bookmark}
       Defines \href, \url, and others.
 Also allows for generating of PDF bookmarks.
 This package replaces "hyperref", which